jsosulski/toeplitzlda/README.md

 clf = LinearDiscriminantAnalysis(solver="lsqr", covariance_estimator=toep_cov)  # or eigen solver
 ```

+### Important prerequisites for the data
+To ensure ToeplitzLDA performs optimally, the following conditions should be met:
+- Baseline correction should be disabled.
+- If time intervals are used for the time dimension, they should be equally sized.
+- The data should be in _channel-prime_ order.
+For more details, see the FAQ section all the way down in this file.

 ## Development Setup

 We use a fortran compiler to provide speedups for solving block-Toeplitz linear equation